 If you choose to apply for membership, you must secure a sponsor from our chapter and attend a mandatory membership informational meeting.

-The Membership Drive for Chapter year 2021/2022 Capital of Texas Chapter is underway!
+The Membership Drive for Chapter year 2022/2023 Capital of Texas Chapter will begin soon!

 Mothers and their daughters (grades 7-12) participate in a program that embraces: